Last Updated on

 You’ve probably heard that small dogs live longer.
 Generally, that’s true, but only if you take proper care of them.

-The average lifespan of a healthy Malshi is 12 – 14 years.
+As mentioned in the first paragraph the average lifespan of a healthy Malshi is 12 – 14 years.

 Their weight should stay within the 6 – 12 pounds (2.5 – 5.5 kg) range.